Annor-Gyimah/Li-Dl/README.md

 9. If your pull request is not merged, you will be notified of the reason why.
 10. If you have any questions or need help, please don't hesitate to contact us.

-- **Link to `CONTRIBUTING.md`**: Directs users to the full contribution guide that contains detailed steps.
+- **Link to `CONTRIBUTING.md`**: "https://github.com/Annor-Gyimah/Li-Dl/blob/master/CONTRIBUTING.md".

 # Projects Created Using PyDracula